 The raw data of the 100m Effelsberg telescope is stored in MBFITS-Format.
 In Effelsberg the files are located in the directory /daten/Raw which should be available on every Observer-PC.
-Older data can be found in /daten/Raw/Raw-YYYY-MM.
+Older data can be found in /eff/data/Raw/Raw-YYYY-MM. /eff/data/Raw is available on every Observer-PC and in the network in Bonn as well.
 Most programs listed here support the flag "fdir" to point the program to the directory where the MBFITS data can be found.
 Default is always /daten/Raw.

 Every 30 minutes the raw data is synced to Bonn.
-It is accessible in /effbg/effdata/.
-More details on the location of data can be found here under Data storage and archive
+It is accessible in /eff/data/.
+Old data is accessible in /hsm/effarchive More details on the location of data can be found here under Data storage and archive